Waleeddarwesh/Craft-v1.1/README.md

 EMAIL_HOST_PASSWORD=your_password
 ```
 ## 📖 API Documentation
-Once the server is running, you can access the interactive API documentation to test over 150 endpoints.
+Once the server is running, you can access the interactive API documentation to explore the endpoints.

 * **Swagger UI:** [http://localhost:8000/docs/](http://localhost:8000/docs/)
 * **Redoc:** [http://localhost:8000/redoc/](http://localhost:8000/redoc/)